When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 That’s why choosing the right tool for your team is so important.

-Let’s do a deep dive into GitLab and GitHub’s differences, their benefits and disadvantages, and which you should choose.
+Let’s dive into GitLab and GitHub’s differences, their benefits and disadvantages, and which you should choose.

 The Basics of Git and Cloud-Based Git Repositories

 If you’re a complete beginner and new to Git, you should learn some fundamentals before picking the right option.
 But if you’re an experienced Git user, feel free to skip past this section.